-Experimental Cinema Group was ushered in by Carla Selby and Gladney Oakley and was later carried forward by Bruce Connor and Stan Brakhage.
+The Experimental Cinema Group at CU Boulder was ushered in by Carla Selby and Gladney Oakley and was later carried forward by Bruce Connor and Stan Brakhage.
 It is now called First Person Cinema and the curator is Don Yannacito.
 This program was started in 1955 with the intention of bringing an awareness of the personal cinema to Boulder, and has become a highly respected international showcase for the makers of personal film.
-It is the longest existing program in the world that has been continually screening avant-garde film and video work.
+It is the longest running program in the world screening avant garde film and video work.

-Most screenings are Mondays at 7:00 pm in the Visual Arts Complex Auditorium 1B20 / (note March 16th screening at Naropa University) / admission is $4.00 or one punch on the IFS punch card.
+Most screenings are on Mondays at 7:00pm in the Visual Arts Complex Auditorium 1B20 / Admission is $4.00 or one punch on the IFS punch card.

 Student Award Showcase

 Made possible with funds from the Arts and Cultural Enrichment Fee.
 Free admission.
 The Grillo awards are designed to encourage excellence in filmmaking and help defray some of the expenses required to pursue a degree in film production.
 A total of up to $17,000 of Grillo funds is distributed each year to four tiers of production students.
 Final recipients and individual award amounts will be determined each semester by in-class student votes and a panel of judges made up of CU Film Studies faculty and outside professionals.
 A selection of award winning films will be shown one night only.
 The Grillo Awards are drawn from a University of Colorado Foundation fund set up in the early ‘90s by the founder and former Director of the CU Film Studies Program, Virgil Grillo (1938-1994), whose dedication and vision helped shepherd Film Studies from its modest beginnings in the 1970s to an undergraduate program with some 600 students.